Skip to content

 What FCA cannot do

-• Resolve individual complaints — that's the FOS
+• Resolve individual complaints, that is the FOS route

 • Order marker removal